 Florida No-Fault Laws and Your Car Accident Case

 When it comes to accidents and insurance, Florida is a no-fault state.
 With DUIs, though, there are other factors you need to consider when moving forward and filing a lawsuit.

 A no-fault accident claim typically requires that you file a claim with their own insurer to cover medical bills and lost wages before pursuing a claim against the at-fault party.
 In some cases, though, a DUI crash may be different based on its severity.
 Because of this, you can file a claim with your insurer and receive payment from your PIP (personal injury protection) coverage.
 You may also be able to file a lawsuit against the at-fault party if your case meets the qualifications to do this.

 Injury Severity Considerations

 When seeking a fair amount of compensation for your injuries and damages, you must consider how severe your injuries are.
 You must share the extent of your injuries by providing medical records.
 Sometimes, you can’t get this information alone, which is another reason to have an experienced personal injury attorney helping with your case.

 The Potentially Serious and Long-Term Effect of an Accident with a Drunk Driver

 You have rights if a drunk driver causes an accident where you are injured or experience damages.
 While the driver may face criminal charges, you can also file a civil lawsuit against them to recover compensation for all your accident-related losses.

 Do you have an accident claim?
 Do you need assistance?
-If so, contact our legal team at Fetterman & Associates, PA, to schedule a free initial consultation.
+If so, contact our legal team at Fetterman Law, to schedule a free initial consultation.